gldoyle/remotesensing/README.md

 Other modules include: explore dynamic imagery of volcanic eruption (smoke-penetrating SWIR band combo), assess burn scars with satellite imagery (calculate a burn index using imagery bands to measure fires in Montana), Calculate impervious surfaces from spectral imagery (through classification), assess hail damage in cornfields with satellite imagery

-## Smith et al: Design of a module for teaching/learning spectral analysis
+### Smith et al: Design of a module for teaching/learning spectral analysis

 https://peer.asee.org/design-of-a-module-for-teaching-learning-spectral-analysis

 Focused primarily on biomedical applications Encourages constructive use of the interactive demonstration

+## TEXTBOOKS

+#### Fundamentals of Remote Sensing and Airphoto Interpretation
+* Goes into the details of photogrammetry
+* Ex: computing heights using object displacement Acquisition of Aerial Photographs
+Pg 114: physics of multispectral scanners
+Landsat Orbital Characteristics
+Also describes the different uses for Landsat bands!
+Will be helpful (pg 142)